htool/signalk-polar-performance-plugin/README.md

 The webapp also includes a dedicated Navigation page for VMC-related sailing decisions.
 It displays the live heading-to-VMC curve for the current polar and wind conditions, the current/target/opposite-tack VMC values, and the corresponding target headings.
 The full-screen plotter provides a Graph mode toggle so you can switch between Performance and Navigation overlays.

+For external clients such as KIP or SKIP race steer widgets, the plugin also exposes live curve endpoints that return curve points only, driven by the plugin's current Signal K state:

+- `GET /plugins/signalk-polar-performance-plugin/live/curve`
+- `GET /plugins/signalk-polar-performance-plugin/live/vmc-curve`

+The first returns the current polar curve with beat/run optima.
+The second returns the current VMC curve with port/starboard optima.

 ### Inputs

 Shows the raw instrument values as they arrive from Signal K (before smoothing) and the smoothed values actually used for computation, side by side.
 Useful for spotting stale sensors or checking whether the smoother settings make sense for your data.
 Any missing inputs are listed as warnings.